JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/server/src/modules/core/README.md

 # Module: core

-This module houses code that deals with the server or core dependencies themselves.
+This module houses code with underlying or supportive features that can be used anywhere else in the app - e.g. logging or app config.

 There should be NO domain / business logic here.